MicrosoftDocs/learn/learn-pr/azure/mr-digital-twin-operate/includes/1-introduction.md

 - Visualize operating conditions
 - Identify anomalies in performance or equipment health / integrity
 - Determine trends and patterns in data over time
-- Simulate future conditions or operations situations.
+- Simulate future conditions or operations situations

-In this unit, you'll connect your wind turbines to a stream of ADT data for visualization and interaction on the HoloLens 2.
-This is the true power of the Digital Twin.
+In this unit, you'll connect your wind turbines to a stream of Azure Digital Twins (ADT) data for visualization and interaction on the HoloLens 2.
+This is the true power of the Digital Twins service.